mattiasflodin/reckless/doc/performance.md

   written to disk.
 * It is OK to lose a large number of log messages in the event of a crash.

-But since the constraints are different in this benchmark, the spdlog asynchronous buffer size was set to roughly 8 KiB (128 entries), and the file sink was put in force-flush mode to ensure that messages are written early instead of being kept around indefinitely in the stdio buffer.
+But since the constraints are different in this benchmark, the spdlog buffer size was set to roughly 8 KiB (128 entries), and the file sink was put in force-flush mode to ensure that messages are written early instead of being kept around indefinitely in the stdio buffer.
 This corresponds to the behavior of reckless, which flushes whenever it can and defaults to an 8 KiB buffer size.

 The [Pantheios performance article](http://www.pantheios.org/performance.html) shows performance both when logging is turned on and off.
 It claims that